FDadzie/Polling/README.md

 * [ ] Profiles of other users can be viewed by tapping on their profile image from the homescreen
 * [ ] The games on "Popular Games" can be filtered out based on genre
 * [ ] Messages can be sent privately to other users
+* [ ] Push notifications for the ending of polls you have voted on

 ### 2. Screen Archetypes